-- (b) In the presence of the Engineer, perform test to confirm accuracy of grouting equipment volume-measuring components each day of use before performing any grouting operations.
+(b) In the presence of the Engineer, perform a test to confirm accuracy of grouting equipment volume-measuring components each day of use before performing any grouting operations.
+Testing in a warehouse or similar condition is acceptable.
 Use either water or grout for testing using standard testing devices with volumes of 0.5 gallon and 6.5 gallon and an accuracy of equal to or less than four ounces.
 Perform one test with each device.
-Results must verify accuracy of grouting equipment void volume-measuring component within 1% of test device volume and must verify accuracy of grouting equipment grout volume component within 5% of test device volume. - (c) Do not use grout that tests outside allowable flow rates. - (d) Perform grouting in accordance with procedures set forth in approved Grouting Operations Plan. - (e) Grout all ducts.
+Results must verify accuracy of grouting equipment void volume-measuring component within 45% of test device volume and must verify accuracy of grouting equipment grout volume component within 510% of test device volume for the 0.5 gallon test device.
+When testing the 6.5 gallon device, ensure an accuracy of 3% (test device volume) and 6% (grout volume).

+(c) Do not use grout that tests outside allowable flow rates.

+(d) Perform grouting in accordance with procedures set forth in approved Grouting Operations Plan.

+(e) Grout all ducts.